 An attorney can help the injured party receive compensation for medical bills, loss of wages, pain and suffering, and more.
 However, pre-existing conditions should always be disclosed to help their attorney obtain a fair settlement.
 Failing to disclose these conditions can have a negative impact on a personal injury claim, affecting the attorney’s ability to present the case in its best light.
 Insurance companies and attorneys for the other parties involved can use this situation to discredit the injured party.

 Sometimes, what seems to be a relatively minor accident can turn into a life-altering situation days, weeks, or even months down the road.
 Some common types of injuries, such as whiplash, may not be apparent directly following an accident—only to surface later, continuing to cause pain, ongoing medical treatment, and perhaps even lost wages.
-For this reason, we recommend seeking medical attention after an accident, then consult with a personal injury attorney even if injuries don’t seem severe.
+For this reason, we recommend seeking medical attention after an accident, and then consult with a personal injury attorney even if injuries don’t seem severe.

 Once you decide to seek legal counsel after your accident, the sooner you contact a personal injury attorney, the earlier the claim can be investigated.
 Victims are encouraged to contact an attorney before discussing the case with another party’s insurance company and before signing any documents from them.